- FLEA LIFE CYCLE

 Like most insect control, successful flea control must include a flea treatment that will stop the flea “cycle”.
 This cycle I am referring to includes the eggs, larva, pupa and adult stage.
 Here is a brief description of the cycle from start to finish.

-1) An adult flea jumps onto you, your pet, your child, etc. and gets a meal.
+1) An adult flea jumps onto you, your pet, your child, etc. and gets a good blood meal.
 Fleas feed on blood and although their mouth is small, a flea bite can hurt and most certainly can become inflamed, itchy and swollen.
 Many people and many pets are allergic to flea bites.
-If you have flea bites and want to get some relief from their itch, get some as well as promote healing, use some STING RELIEF SWABS.
-This product will take away both itch and discomfort.

-3) In the next two to three weeks, the average life of a flea, hundreds and hundreds of eggs will be laid by this one flea.
-Some of these may fall in the yard, some in the house and some will remain on the pet.
+3) In the next two to three weeks, the average life of a flea, hundreds and hundreds of eggs will be laid by any one healthy female (see picture to the right).
+Some of her eggs can fall in the yard, some in the house and some will remain right on your pet if that’s where she got her meal.

-4) When the eggs hatch, a small caterpillar like creature comes out to feed on anything organic.
+4) When the eggs hatch, a small caterpillar like creature comes out to feed on anything organic (see picture to the left).
 This includes dried blood, flea feces, animal hair and a variety of otherwise disgusting organic matter in the yard, in your carpet, on furniture, on your pet and basically anywhere in or outside the home.

 5) These flea larva will then feed for days after which they’ll spin a cocoon and undergo metamorphosis in this stage.
-And it’s this third stage, the one called the flea pupa, which is the toughest thing about flea infestations.
+And it’s this third stage, the one called the flea pupa, which is the big problem when dealing with any flea infestation.
 Clearly this is the worst stage of all because we can’t kill it !!
 That’s right!
 No spray will kill flea pupa consistently or completely.
 This is why you still have fleas following the most thorough treatment (spray or fog).
-And this is why you should know the flea cycle and how to break it.
+And this is why you should do a thorough job and if hatching flea pupae come back strong in a few days following a good treatment, don’t be surprised.
+All this means is that you should treat again and again until you effectively “use up” all the pupae.
+Only then will the cycle finally end.

 6) The flea cycle will then complete once the flea pupa hatches out.
 But unlike most insects, fleas won’t randomly hatch.
 Instead, the “hatching” of pupa will only happen when it detects a hot blooded meal close at hand.
 Only then will the pupa risk coming out of its protective cocoon.
 And when it does, it will immediately bite, feed and look to breed.
 At that time the cycle will start all over again….